angler-robotics/angler-dev-workspace/docker/DockerSetup.md

 ### Running the Docker Container

 Open a command line (bash (Ubuntu) or Powershell (Windows)) and navigate to the repo directory. `Run the start_docker_[OS].x` script.
 This should start a container.
 You can do this in additional terminals to connect to the same container as well.
+In case you encounter 'running scripts is disabled on this system' error, for windows follow the [top answer here](https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system)
 # Testing Commands

 For debugging issues in running containers, here are some commands you can use.
 Enter these from the command line.